Top 7 Earth Trek Shows of the Seventies

 Old-Timey TV Exec: YOU GO TO HELL!
 YOU GO TO HELL AND DIE FOR EVEN HINTING ABOUT THAT KIND OF BUDGET’S EXISTENCE IN MY PRESENCE!!!

 1970s TV Producer: There is however an alternative and it won’t cost much of anything.
 We run up some costumes.
 Pull some props like Robey the Robot out of storage and head out to Vasquez Rock.
-We use Star Trek anthology-type stories for the scripts.
+We use Star Trek anthology-type stories for the scripts that take place in world where civilization has fallen.
 Each week the heroes go to some new community (that looks exactly the same as the last community) with some cheesy, easy-to-solve problem.
 The heroes solve it and move on to next week’s town.

 1970s TV Producers: I am married to your daughter; it’s how I got this job.